SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Ten Science Stories Poised to Make Headlines in 2024.md

 ## Metadata
 - Author: [[ByScience News Staff]]
+- Date: 2024-01-03
 - Full Title: Ten Science Stories Poised to Make Headlines in 2024
 - Category: #articles
+- Summary: Scientists are likely to face uncertainties in 2024 due to political upheaval and policy disputes, such as the U.S. national elections and European parties grappling over green policies.
+Trials for Long Covid treatments may yield their first results as the effects of the pandemic recede.
+The El Niño warming in the Pacific Ocean is expected to worsen droughts and push global temperatures to new records.
+Other areas of research and policy that are poised to make headlines this year include the race to regulate AI, the release of lab-modified mosquitoes to fight dengue fever, and the search for treatments for Long Covid.
 - URL: https://www.science.org/content/article/ten-science-stories-poised-to-make-headlines-2024

 ## Highlights